Skip to product information

 • Mucus discharge after bowel movements

-• Anemia from chronic bleeding
+• Anemia from long-term bleeding

-Investigations required.
+Investigations Required

 View full details